ngen-brett/gitlab-ce/doc/ci/introduction/index.md

 every code change goes through the entire pipeline and is put into production automatically, resulting in many production deployments every day.
-It does everything that Continuous Delivery does, but the process is fully automated, with no human intervention at all.
+It does everything that Continuous Delivery does, but the final deployment step is also fully automated, with no human intervention at all.

 <!-- TBA: illustration -->